 Surgical Intervention - High risk, expensive and painful

 Painful with a risk of complications and expensive, surgery should only be considered as a last resort.
 Surgery involves stripping the tendon and burning holes to stimulate inflammation and healing.

-Shockwave Therapy (ESWT) has been shown to accelerate recovery and ease pain for hours after treatment.
-Heelease is the only portable treatment available for plantar fasciitis which can be used at home or at work in a safe and side-effect free way.
+Heelease is the only portable device available for plantar fasciitis which can be used at home or at work in a safe and side-effect free way.

 Buy your Heelease from only £32.45

 Heelease units are UK manufactured and shipped daily from Southampton.